MarkhamShofner/Intro_to_Control_Flow/README.md

 - Height for theme park rides
 - Age for entrance to clubs

-#####Fist to five check-in.
+##### Fist to five check-in.

-##### You Additional Control Flow - YOU DO (5 min)
+##### Additional Control Flow - YOU DO (5 min)
-Explore loops within conditionals.

 Open up http://labs.codecademy.com/#:workspace in your browser of choice.

+Reverse the order of the above ticket cost function.
+Instead of checking first if something is cheap enough, start from the top ceiling condition and work your way down.

+#### Review Questions and Wrap-Up (2 min)
+1. Why use control flow in the first place?
+2. What are some good practices to implement while writing control flow?
+3. What is the most basic form of control flow?

+***

+##### Bonus - Work through fizzbuzz using loops and conditionals
 Model the following problem - loop from 1 through 15.
 - If the number is divisible by three, log fizz
 - If divisible by five, log buzz
 - If divisible by both three and five, log fizzbuzz
 - If none of the above conditions are met, log the number

-#### Review Questions and Wrap-Up (2 min)
-1. Why use control flow in the first place?
-2. What are some good practices to implement while writing control flow?
-3. What is the most basic form of control flow?

 ##### Further Research
 - https://www.codecademy.com/courses/fizzbuzz/0/1